stevenslade/WRITEME-A-README/README.md

 ## <a id="description"></a>Description

-* This node.js application allows the user to generate a README markdown file from user input.
+* This node.js application will generate a README file based on user input to prompts.

 ## <a id="installation"></a>Installation